 The canals of Amsterdam - long the city's most important tourist attraction - also serve more practical purposes.

-The canals of Amsterdam - long the city's most important tourist attraction - also serve more practical purposes.
+Background: The canals of Amsterdam - long the city's most important tourist attraction - also serve more practical purposes.
 Apart from their aesthetic value, the canals still take some of the city's sewage.
 Pollution has become a problem, and the city fathers have taken action to ensure clean, pure water in the waterways.

 The many sluices that from a vital part of the canal system are regularly opened, and fresh water pumped through.
 The polluted water is passed through the Oudezijdse Kolk sluice, and into the North Sea.
 Every six weeks, samples of the water are taken by scientists from the Municipal Health Board, and analysed to check the quality.
 Traces of carbon dioxide salt, ammonia and other chemicals are what they look for.